 A multimeter is a tool that makes life easier when testing electronics or wiring in a vehicle.

-A good meter for automotive work will have basic requirements that most any meter should have.
+A good meter for automotive work will have basic requirements that almost any meter should have.

 Multimeter Features Used in Automotive Repair

-Setting a meter to DC voltage and placing the leads on the positive and negative terminals will show a batteries charge.
+Setting a meter to DC voltage and placing the leads on the positive and negative terminals will show a battery’s charge.

-When a battery is low on a charge a battery charger can be used to give it a charge and than see if the battery is holding the charge or not.
+When a battery is low on a charge, a battery charger can be used to give it a charge and then see if the battery is holding the charge or not.

-If it doesn’t hold a charge than it needs to be replaced.
+If it does not hold a charge, then it needs to be replaced.

 Most vehicles idle at around 14 volts which would indicate the alternator is good.

 For example, a fuse can be tested by putting the leads on both legs of the fuse.
-The meter will stay at zero if it is bad, if it is good than it will show a number higher than 1.
+The meter will stay at zero if it is bad; if it is good, then it will show a number higher than 1.

 A break in the wiring can also be checked to see if there is a bad inline fuse or a wire simply has a break in it.

-If the Resistance doesn’t fall within a certain range and is too high or too low than it indicates that the fuel is pump is bad.
+If the resistance does not fall within a certain range and is too high or too low, it indicates that the pump’s fuel is bad.